airbus-cert/ntTraceControl/README.md

 ![Write-Etw cmdlet example](assets/example5.png)

+# How to install

+An installer is provided at the [Release](https://github.com/airbus-cert/ntTraceControl/releases/) page !
+It will install Powershell module for every users.

 # How it works

 We rely on NtTraceControl and NtTraceEvent syscall, to emit any kind of ETW.